CentroEPiaggio/pisa-iit-soft-hand/examples/interactive_grasping_simulatior/README.md

-This example requires the [pacman object database](https://github.com/pacman-project/pacman-object-database), freely available.
+This example requires the [pacman object database](https://github.com/pacman-project/pacman-object-database), freely available, just clone it in your catkin workspace, and you will have a package called `asus_scanner_models` to access the meshes.